intel/cluster-management-toolkit/docs/cmtadm_helptext.md

   Do not ask for confirmation
   __--no-password__
   Do not prompt for a password

+  Use this if the hosts you are importing

+  are already configured for login using an SSH key
 ### prepare __CLUSTER_NAME_ [[_KUBERNETES_DISTRO_=]_KUBERNETES_VERSION_]_
 #### Install and configure pre-requisites